angular/angular/src/cdk/stepper/stepper.md

 `CdkStepperNext` and `CdkStepperPrevious`.
 When placed inside of a step, these will automatically add click handlers to advance or rewind the workflow, respectively.

+### Resetting a stepper
+If you want to reset a stepper to its initial state, you can use the `reset` method.
+Note that resetting it will call `reset` on the underlying form control which clears the value.

 ### Keyboard interaction
 - <kbd>LEFT_ARROW</kbd>: Focuses the previous step header
 - <kbd>RIGHT_ARROW</kbd>: Focuses the next step header